 The earlier a cancer is picked up, the easier it is to treat and the more likely the treatment is to be successful.

 1 in 14 men and 1 in 19 women in the UK will develop bowel cancer at some point in their lifetime.
 We’re making great progress at tackling the disease.
-Since the Bobby Moore Fund was established in 1993, bowel cancer mortality rates have fallen by approximately 30%.
+Since the Bobby Moore Fund was established in 1993, bowel cancer mortality rates in the UK have fallen by more than a quarter (28%).

 It's crucial to spot bowel cancer early.
 The great news is that if detected at the earliest stage, more than nine out of ten patients will survive the disease for more than five years.

-So it is important to see your GP as soon as possible if you notice worrying symptoms.
+So it is important to see your GP as soon as possible if you notice any unusual or persistent changes to your body.

 Small changes make a difference